seanys/seanys.github.io/_pages/about.md

   - /about.html
 ---

 I am Yang Shan(羊山), a PhD student in ISEM, National University of Singapore.
-Currently, I am working on traffic management, network design, and information dissemination in the mixed traffic flow environment with connected vehicles and regular vehicles.
+Currently, I am working on applying DRL to traffic management and information dissemination problem in the mixed traffic flow environment with connected vehicles and regular vehicles.
 When I was studying at Tongji Unviversity, I also worked on some optimization problems in taxipooling and 2D irregular packing.

 Education
 ======